 Most medicine cabinets are plain and sometimes dingy from use and age.
 If your house has an old medicine cabinet or you’re looking for a better organized, colorful medicine cabinet, revamp your existing or basic builders grade medicine cabinet, or if you simply seek to give it a new look, use this guide to help you accomplish this task.

 Clean out your medicine cabinet and get rid of any old medicine and toiletries that are expired, empty, or you no longer use.
 Then, set aside all the items you want to keep in your medicine cabinet in a box or on the counter.

-- If your medicine cabinet is plastic or glass, spray a bit of glass cleaner or other gentle cleanser on the shelves and wipe off with paper towels or a clean rag.
+- If your medicine cabinet is plastic or glass, spray a bit of glass cleaner or another gentle cleanser on the shelves and wipe off with paper towels or a clean rag.

 - If your medicine cabinet is made of wood, gently wipe down the shelves and sides of the cabinet with a solution of water and vinegar.
 This will also remove any odors from moisture.